-I remember, when I was president of this organisation the first time, I was getting ready to go to Romania and I was learning Romanian language, training, and I got an email about a secretary wanting to meet me.
+I remember when I was president of this organisation for the first time, I was getting ready to go to Romania, and I was learning the Romanian language, training, and I got an email about a secretary wanting to meet me.
 I thought it was like my future secretary, with a small s.
 Instead, it was Colin Powell.

 So here I was, then a relatively junior person in the State Department going into the Secretary of State’s Office, sitting across from him like a Foreign Minister and going down the list of the problems and the challenges that his LGBT diplomats faced.
 Ultimately, getting from him a commitment to move forward on a few of the issues that had the biggest impact on people so that they could take their partners with them when they travel.

 Sometimes we’re given a set of issues that we’re able to help things move forward a bit.
 Not always, but sometimes.
-So I found that once in a while I could make a difference.
-I think if you stick with it and you work in a way that really reflects your values that once in a while you can really get something done.
+So I found that I could make a difference once in a while.
+I think if you stick with it and work in a way that reflects your values, while shows you can get something done.

 VP: When it comes to Vilnius, what are your top 3 go-to places?

 Ambassador: I might go a little bit further than the top three.
-The easy answer on my automatic, go-to place is Vingis park right behind me.
+The easy answer on my go-to place is Vingis park, which is right behind me.
 I’m blessed with this really beautiful view.
 Throughout the pandemic, it kept me sane.
-I could walk out and go across the pedestrian bridge, into the park or walk along the river.
+I could walk across the pedestrian bridge, into the park, or along the river.

 There’s lots of magic in this city.
-I mean the old town is beautiful and whenever I’m walking through the old town I just feel so grateful to be here.
+I mean, the old town is beautiful, and whenever I’m walking through the old town, I feel so grateful to be here.
 Places like the church of St. Peter and St. Paul and the hill with the three crosses, I walk up there a lot.
-Even on really cold days in the winter I take long walks and I hike to the top.
+Even on really cold days in the winter, I take long walks and I hike to the top.
 The view is special at the right time of day, the sunset is stunning when the lights are coming on, it’s really magical.

-In the summer, it’s a bit harder to do that because it doesn’t get properly dark until midnight, but we’re getting to that time of year again where the sunset comes at a logical hour.
-Seeing the lights come on in the city and the sunset together is very beautiful.
+In the summer, it’s a bit harder to do that because it doesn’t get properly dark until midnight, but we’re getting to that time of year again when the sunset comes at a logical hour.
+Seeing the lights in the city and the sunset together is beautiful.